 Career conversations help managers understand the values, dreams and professional aspirations of their direct reports.
 Naturally, this turns into a great chance to create the right opportunities for the right people!

 Here's how we conduct career conversations at Obvious:

 Recommended time: 30 – 45 minutes

-To offer an individual enjoyment and satisfaction at work, it is imperative that the organisation supports the person’s value system.
+To offer an individual enjoyment and satisfaction at work, we think it's imperative that the organisation supports the person’s value system.
 Values are different than goals.
 In fact, values are what remain intact when goals change.
-They are what one practices daily without expecting short-term results.
+They are what we practice daily without expecting short-term results.
 For instance, honesty, safety, and teamwork are examples of personal values.

-To understand a person’s value system, you must first understand the individual.
-One-on-one conversations offer a solid opportunity to know your direct report’s personal life story, slowly building a rapport over time.
-Depending on how well you know your direct report, you may only spend a few minutes recapping your understanding and offering them a chance to tell you more.
-Or, you might concentrate on learning more about them, especially if they are new.
+To understand a person’s value system, we think it's a must to first understand the individual.
+One-on-one conversations offer a solid opportunity to know our direct report’s personal life story, slowly building a rapport over time.
+Depending on how well we know the direct report, we may only spend a few minutes recapping our understanding and offering them a chance to tell us more.
+Or, we might concentrate on learning more about them, especially if they are new.

-Once you break ground in knowing your direct report better, use that information to incorporate their value system into their personalised growth plan.
+Once we break ground in knowing our direct report better, we use that information to build their value system into their personalised growth plan.
 For example, a person who enjoys playing team sports might have effective teamwork as a core value.
-So, part of their growth plan should ensure that they work on projects with collaborative teamwork instead of projects that rely heavily on deep individual contribution.
+So, part of their growth plan should ideally ensure that they work on projects with collaborative teamwork instead of projects that rely heavily on deep individual contribution.